Spectral invariants for discrete Schr\"odinger operators on periodic graphs

 where $\vk_v$ is the degree of the vertex $v$.
 But since we do not impose any restrictions on the potential $Q$ (except $\G$-periodicity), we may absorb the degree potential $\vk$ into $Q$.
 Moreover, if $\cG$ is a regular graph of degree $\vk_o$, i.e., all vertices of $\cG$ have the same degree $\vk_o$, then the Laplacian $\D$ has the form $\D=\vk_oI-A$, where $I$ is the identity operator.
 Thus, the operators $-\D$ and $A$ on a regular graph differ only by a shift.

-\emph{ii}) When dealing with the combinatorial Laplacian, without loss of generality we may assume that \textbf{there are no loops in the periodic graph} $\cG$, see Section 1.1 (Remark 2) in \cite{KS22}.
+\emph{ii}) When dealing with the combinatorial Laplacian, without loss of generality, we may assume that \textbf{there are no loops in the periodic graph} $\cG$, see \cite[Section 1.1 (Remark~2)]{KS22}.

-\emph{iii}) If $\cG$ is a $\G$-periodic graph and $Q$ is a $\wt\G$-periodic potential, where $\wt\G$ is a sublattice of $\G$, then instead of the fundamental graph $\cG_*=\cG/\G$ of $\cG$ we will deal with its \emph{extended fundamental graph} $\cG_*=\cG/\wt\G$. \end{remark}
+\emph{iii}) If $\cG$ is a $\G$-periodic graph and $Q$ is a $\G'$-periodic potential, where $\G'$ is a sublattice of $\G$, then instead of the fundamental graph $\cG_*=\cG/\G$ of $\cG$ we will deal with its \emph{expanded fundamental graph} $\cG_*=\cG/\G'$. \end{remark}